 “Our discovery that mantle carbon has a more complex distribution than previously thought has many implications for how mantle processes may vary by location,” added Le Voyer, who conducted this research as a postdoc at Carnegie and is now at the University of Maryland.

 This work was supported by the Deep Carbon Observatory, Carnegie, and the Smithsonian Institution.

-The National Science Foundation supported the curation of the marine geological samples at the University of Rhode Island.
+The National Science Foundation supported the hosting t of the marine geological samples at the University of Rhode Island.